40tude/py-flashcards/static/md/14_data_structures.md

 ############################################################
 -->

-Question : What is a **Binary Search Tree**?
+Question : Data Structures - What is a **Binary Search Tree**?
 What are the use cases?
 Can you show how to implement it in Python?

 Answer   :